YBL123/sei-project-4/README.md

 * Working with a lot of nested data on our models

 ## Wins
-* The greatest win for this project was how well we worked together as a team.
+* The greatest win for this project was how well we worked together as a team
+* meeting all of our deadlines and completing all of our 'must haves'
 * Working with Hooks
 * Working with python
 * Making the app responsive in it’s design